-Mindful presenting is the future of high impact communication which will allow you to present your ideas with confidence, clarity and presence.
+Mindful presenting is the future of high impact communication and business presenting.
+Today, more than ever, we need to present our ideas with confidence, clarity and presence.

-Every day in businesses across the globe people sit attentively in the hope that the speaker will tell them something they don’t already know in a way they’ve never been connected with before.
+Every day in businesses across the globe people sit attentively in the hope that the speaker will tell them something they don’t already know.
+Mindful presenting equips us to present to audiences in a way they’ve never been connected with before.

-We’ve only just stepped into March but I’m guessing that you have already presented or been presented to in:
+We are approaching the end of another year and I’m sure that you have already presented or been presented to in:

 – The monthly senior management team review